If you’re still relying on email and excel to request your spot freight, now’s the time to make the leap and go digital.

 Lack of transparency has been an on-going issue in logistics procurement for years.
 But with online platforms that are designed with transparency in mind – this doesn’t have to be the case anymore.

 If you use a spot marketplace, your spot freight data is tracked automatically on the platform, so you get transparency over your spot strategy.

 Using a SaaS enabled spot buying marketplace, you can see at a glance:

 - How many spot shipments you’ve made over the past 12 months

 - Which carriers you’ve used the most for each mode of transport

 - How much you spent on spot freight spend.

 Plus, inbuilt benchmarking tools means you always know what the best market rates are and can get the best prices.

-If you’re not digitising your spot freight buying yet, you’re about to become the minority.
+If you’re not digitising your spot freight buying yet, the freight procurement statistics show's you’re about to become the minority.

 PWC found that almost half of the 1,601 senior executives they surveyed between 2019 and 2020 were already using digital freight marketplaces.